Skip to main content

 Singles and doubles

 Most people play doubles, two against two, but the rules are nearly identical for singles.
 Singles calls two numbers instead of three, and the server serves from the right when their score is even and the left when it is odd.
 Everything else, the serve, the two-bounce rule, and the kitchen, works the same way.
+The rules that only exist in doubles — serve order, server numbers, when partners swap sides — are collected in the doubles rules guide.

 Once these fit together, the game is simple to play and easy to teach.
 If you want the app to track the serve, the side, and the score while you learn, Dillball calls all three for you and works offline with no account.